Documentation Index

 |---|

-transaction.pending | Outbound transaction created and queued |
+transaction.initiated | Outbound transaction created and queued |

-transaction.broadcasting | Being submitted to the blockchain |
+transaction.submitted | Transaction broadcast to the network |

 transaction.failed | Transaction failed; funds returned to account |